worm-portal/pychnosz/README.md

 Author: Dr. Grayson Boyer, GEOPIG Lab, Arizona State University

-[CHNOSZ](https://www.chnosz.net/) is a package written by [Dr. Jeff Dick](https://chnosz.net/jeff/) for performing thermodynamic calculations in aqueous geochemistry and biogeochemistry. pyCHNOSZ is a wrapper for CHNOSZ that allows these calculations to be carried out in Python 3 Jupyter notebooks.
+[CHNOSZ](https://www.chnosz.net/) is a package written by [Dr. Jeff Dick](https://chnosz.net/jeff/) for performing thermodynamic calculations in aqueous geochemistry and biogeochemistry. pyCHNOSZ is a Python conversion of CHNOSZ that allows these calculations to be carried out in Python 3 Jupyter notebooks.

 ## Features